Fasil Ghebbi: History

 Al-Haymi, who was greatly impressed with the palace, describes it as a great house of stone and lime and "one of marvellous of buildings, worthy of admiration, and the most beautiful of outstanding wonders."
-The palace served as the residence of the royal family, an Armenian in Ethiopian imperial service Khoja Murad, visited the imperial palace in 1696 and claimed that they were at least 80 royal children who "ran around indiscriminately".
+The palace served as the residence of the royal family; an Armenian in Ethiopian imperial service, named Khoja Murad, visited the imperial palace in 1696 and claimed that they were at least 80 royal children who "ran around indiscriminately".
 Visiting the Fasil Ghebbi in the late 1950s, Thomas Pakenham observed that "dotted among the palaces are what remains of the pavilions and kiosks of the imperial city".

 A large number of the buildings at Fasil Ghebbi did not survive the events of the time, but the place is still rich in buildings that were renovated both by the Italian occupiers in the late 1930s and after Ethiopia regained its independence.
 The site was declared a World Heritage Site by UNESCO in 1979, which stated in its decision that it faithfully represents modern Ethiopian civilization at north of Lake Tana which appeared in the early 17th century and influenced Ethiopian architecture for many years.
 Fasil Ghebbi also includes the Fasilides Baths, a construction which is also attributed to Emperor Fasilides, and the Imperial Complex of Empress Mentewab in Kuskam, which is considered one of the most important tourist destinations in the country.